lena-schwert/Forecasting_Simulation/Forecasting_Simulation_Exam_Recap.md

   - **AR(1) process has short term memory** -> has moderate memory of its previous values at each next step
   - **RW has long term memory** -> highly correlated to its previous value at each next step -> smoothest among the three processes

-- **Why there is a deterministic trend in random walk with drift**?
+- **Why is there a deterministic trend in a random walk with drift**?

   - random walk with drift is basically a random walk on a slope -> corresponds to a deterministic trend, $\vartheta t$
   - "drift"here refers to a constant that each variable drifted away from its previous value at each step-> as this constant get "accumulated" for each step, it becomes a linear trend over time